Mega Man 3: Development

 Development on Mega Man 3 began at Capcom over a year after the release of Mega Man 2.
 Akira Kitamura, the lead supervisor for the first two games quit his job at the company during that gap of time.
 Artist Keiji Inafune, credited as "Inafking", considered Mega Man 3 as one of his least favorite entries in the series due to "[...] what went into the game and what was behind the release of the game."
 He had "preset notions" about successful development because of the team's good experience with Mega Man 2 and found that his new superior "didn't really understand Mega Man the way his predecessor did".
 During the game's production, the developers lost the main planner, so Inafune had to take over that job for its completion.
 Inafune recalled the final two months of development as particularly turbulent, when he had to take responsibility for assessing and dividing up tasks among the team members who were not meeting deadlines.
-The team was forced to put Mega Man 3 on the market before they thought it was ready.
+The team was forced to put Mega Man 3 on the market before they thought it was ready, releasing it in September instead of the series' usual arrivals in December.
 Inafune concluded, "I knew that if we had more time to polish it, we could do a lot of things better, make it a better game, but the company said that we needed to release it.
 The whole environment behind what went into the production of the game is what I least favored.
 Numbers one and two – I really wanted to make the games; I was so excited about them.
 Number three – it just turned very different."